daanmooij/udemy-vuejs/README.md

-# Udemy - Vue JS 2
+# Vue JS 2 - The Complete Guide (incl.
+Vue Router & Vuex)
+### A Udemy course by Maximilian Scharzmüller

-This repo contains the exercises I made for the following Udemy course:
+This repo contains the exercises I made for this course.

-_Vue JS 2 - The Complete Guide (incl.
-Vue Router & Vuex)_

-_by Maximilian Scharzmüller_